 Second, different treatment decisions require different levels of capacity.
-A moderately demented man may understand the situation well enough to consent to take aspirin for a headache, but might be completely stymied by more complicated treatment.
+A moderately demented man may understand the situation well enough to consent to take aspirin for a headache, but be completely stymied by a more complicated intervention.
 The numbers reported above are specific to particular treatment decisions, and these decisions may not be typical or representative of those faced by actual patients.
-This problem may be mitigated to some extent where multiple studies addressing different treatment decisions reveal comparable estimates of base-rate incapacity.
+This problem may be mitigated to some extent where multiple studies addressing different treatment decisions reveal comparable estimates of base rate incapacity.
 And while screening and testing for simple decisions may not be error-rate justified in every case, at least it will take less time than for more complex decisions.

 Third, differential capacity assessment by diagnosis is arguably discriminatory.
-However, the existence of data showing the discriminatory practice advances the goal of bringing treatment into line with true patient preferences should overcome due process, equal protection, and Americans with

-Disabilities Act ("ADA") challenges.
-158 The disparate impact of the practice would seem similarly justifiable.
-159
+However, the existence of data that show the discriminatory practice advances the goal of bringing treatment into line with true patient preferences should overcome due process, equal protection, and ADA challenges.
+The disparate impact of the practice would seem similarly justifiable.
+The